kodolinija/stardeus-mod-template/README.md

 4. Press the `Upload to Steam Workshop` button.
 5. A confirmation popup will appear shortly.

+### Troubleshooting

+- If upload fails with `k_EResultLimitExceeded`, it's possible that the ModCover.jpg is too large.
+Try reducing the cover size to < 150Kb.

 ### Updating Your Mod

 0. Do not delete or change the `SteamWorkshopItemId` file, it has your mod steam id